What does the 15th Amendment guarantee?

 Study for the American History AIR Test.
 Explore questions with hints and explanations.
 Prepare to excel and ensure your success!

-The 15th Amendment to the United States Constitution guarantees that the right to vote cannot be denied based on race, color, or previous condition of servitude.
-Ratified in 1870 during the Reconstruction Era, the amendment aimed to ensure that African American men, who had been denied voting rights for generations due to systemic racism, would have the legal protection to vote.
-This amendment was a significant step towards expanding civil rights and promoting equality in the post-Civil War United States.
+The 15th Amendment to the United States Constitution, ratified in 1870, specifically guarantees that the right to vote cannot be denied or abridged based on race, color, or previous condition of servitude.
+This amendment was a significant step during the Reconstruction Era, aimed at ensuring that African American men, who had been denied voting rights prior to the Civil War, were granted the opportunity to participate in the democratic process.

 Subscribe